 I often have people call me to inquire about rental properties.
 It is common in large cities for Realtors to help people find rentals, but it is not really the case in Grand Rapids.
 I do not have any special access to rental property information like I do with homes for sale.
 Although I do not work with renters, here are some tips and resources that will help you in your search.

-The first place most people will start to look is on the web.
+The first place most people will start to look is online.
 Here are some good rental websites to check out:

-1) apartments.com- Great website that is easy to use, has good search functionality, and multiple photos of properties.
+2) apartments.com- Much like Zillow, Apartments has a great website that is easy to use, has good search functionality, and multiple photos of properties.
 A popular site that has a lot of inventory.

 Here is an interesting NBC New article about deaths in real properties and how it affects their value.
 In Michigan, it is not necessary for a seller to disclose a death in the house.
 The law reflects the idea that someone dying in a house does not affect its value.
 That doesn't mean that potential buyers are not concerned about it.
 Now there is a website consumers can check diedinhouse.com.
 I wonder how accurate it is?
 Before paying for a search at this site, the first step would be to ask the seller the question outright.
 Legally, they cannot lie to a direct question.
 If someone still has doubts or concerns, then I guess the website would be the next step.